xV1ncenTx/vn-inventory/README.md

 * [qb-shops](https://github.com/qbcore-framework/qb-shops)

 # How to install vn-inventory
-* Download source files from github
+* Download the zip file
+* Unpack the zip file
-* Drag source files into your resources folder
+* Drag the folder into your resources folder
 * Rename folder to `vn-inventory`